AIObjectives/tttc-light-js/README.md

 First create a new storage bucket:

 - Create a Google Cloud project and a Google Cloud Storage bucket
+  - When you get to the section "Choose how to control access to objects", uncheck "Enforce public access prevention"
-- Make sure this bucket has public access so that anyone can read from it (to make your reports accessible from your browser): - Turn off the "Prevent public access" protect - In the "Permissions" tab, click "Grant access."
+- Make sure this bucket has public access so that anyone can read from it (to make your reports accessible from your browser):
+  - Turn off "Prevent public access" protect.
+  - In the "Permissions" tab, click "Grant access."
 Add the principal `allUsers` and assign the role `Storage Object User`.

 Then create a service account for this bucket: